worktheclock/replit.github.io/tutorials/23-build-asteroids-with-kaboom.md

 }
 ```

 Run your repl now and take the ship for a spin.
-You should now be able to thrust forward and backward, moving according to where the ship's nose is pointing.
+You should be able to thrust forward and backward, moving according to where the ship's nose is pointing.

 There's one little problem though: thrust too long, and you'll fly off the screen.
 In any other game, we might solve that by enclosing the play area with walls, but that doesn't seem quite right in the infinite expanse of space.
 The original *Asteroids* solved this by having the player and other key objects wrap around the screen, i.e. appear at the bottom after going over the top, or at the left edge after going past the right edge.
 Let's implement that now, using the "wraps" tag we assigned to our player object when we created it.
 Add the following code to the bottom of your main scene: